yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/NetCP.rst

     66AK2E supports 8 Ethernet (SGMII) ports, 2 ports to
     the EVM PHYs, 2 ports to AMC connector, and 4 ports to RTM connector.
-To enable the rest Ethernet ports at AMC and RTM connectors, The example of modification to the DTS fiels are shown below:
+To enable the rest Ethernet ports at AMC and RTM connectors, The example of modification to the DTS files are shown below:

 1. Enable the SerDes1 and all lanes on both SerDes 66AK2E has two SerDes and 4 lanes each.
 The default configuration has only SerDes0 enabled.